Run Wild in Alaska

 TRAVEL INSURANCE: The cancellation policy above will be strictly adhered to.
 To avoid the loss of payments due to unforeseen circumstances, travel insurance is highly recommended.
-This is a good website to compare your options: www.travelinsurance.com
+The easiest way is to purchase it at the same time you purchase your flight.

 Arriving in Anchorage by mid-afternoon, we will gather the group for an introductory happy hour and dinner*.
 Then, with no time to waste, we’ll head out of the big city and into the wild and sprawling territory of Denali.
 A warm welcome, and a fresh homemade dessert, will be waiting for us at the Denali Overlook Inn, our deluxe bed-and-breakfast lodge with a wide-open view of the Alaska range.